Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes

 In this study, we consider a dataset of $N$ system observations with dimension $d_x$ over $T$ time steps ${\{ \bs{x}_{1:T}^{(i)} \in \R^{T \times d_x} \}_{i=1}^N }$.
 Our aim is to learn an underlying dynamical system

 with system states $z_t \in \R^{d_z}$, system noise $\epsilon_t \in \R^{d_\epsilon}$ of possibly lower dimension $d_\epsilon \leq d_z$, and observation noise $\eta_t \in \R^{d_x}$.

-For this goal, we introduce a novel DSR method.
-We motivate it by the following reasoning: VAE-based approaches are powerful and flexible, but suffer from different drawbacks.
-For methods where system states $\bs{z}_{1:T}$ are considered the latent variables (e.g. Deep Kalman Filter \citep{KrishnanEtAl15,KrishnanEtAl17}), the system dynamics are in the loss function expressed by one step transition probability $p(z_t | z_{t-1})$.
-The system is never let to evolve more than one step from the estimated states, which limits its ability to learn long-term dependencies.
-On the other hand, for methods where the noise $\bs{\epsilon}_{1:T}$ are the latent variables (e.g. STORN \citep{BayerOsendorfer15}), the absence of known system states prohibits the use of teacher forcing strategies, crucial for training deterministic systems \cite{MikhaeilEtAl22,HessEtAl23}.
+For this goal, we introduce a new variant of VAE-based methods.
+Compared to existing VAE-based approaches, it combines two convenient features.
+First, it separates computational expressivity from the size of the latent state, leading to comparatively low-dimensional latent spaces, more convenient for the analysis of its dynamical structures.
+Second, it allows us to naturally perform multi-step prediction using samples from posterior distribution of the noise.
+The existing approaches either use only a single-step prediction $p(z_t | z_{t-1})$ (e.g. Deep Kalman Filter \citep{KrishnanEtAl15,KrishnanEtAl17}), perform multi-step rollout using deterministic dynamics \citep{AmosEtAl18}, or sample the noise in multi-step rollout from the prior distribution of the noise \citep{HafnerEtAl19,LiEtAl21}.
+We speculate that samples from the prior distributions are insufficient to approximate the high-dimensional integrals associated with multi-step rollout.
+Our proposed method, on the other hand, multi-step rollout can be performed with samples from posterior distribution of the noise.

-To circumvent this, we propose a method that uses trained encoders to estimate both the system states and the system noise: Double Projection Dynamical System Reconstruction (DPDSR, Fig.~\ref{fig:method}).
+To achieve this, our method uses trained encoders to estimate both the system states and the system noise.
+We name the method Double Projection Dynamical System Reconstruction (DPDSR, Fig.~\ref{fig:method}).